Chalarangelo/30-seconds-of-code/README.md

 ### call

-Given a key and a set of arguments, call them when given a context.
+Given a key and a set of arguments, call them when given a content.
 Primarily useful in composition.

 Use a closure to call a stored key with stored arguments.